Work Shift Scheduling Frameworks

 What are the most common challenges in work shift scheduling frameworks?

-The most common challenges include balancing employee preferences with business needs, adhering to labor laws, and managing last-minute changes or absences.
+The most common challenges include managing employee preferences, adhering to labor laws, handling unexpected changes, and balancing workloads across shifts.

 How can work shift scheduling frameworks improve employee satisfaction?